shobrook/saplings/README.md

 2. Support for Anthropic and Groq models
 3. Allow dynamic system prompts and tool schemas (i.e. prompts that change as the agent progresses)
 4. Support for vision agents
+5. Add an `llm_call_budget` parameter to every agent

 **Mission:** More inference-time compute makes agents smarter.
 And as models get cheaper and faster, search will become more viable to use in production.
-Saplings should be the go-to framework for building search-enabled agents.
+Let's build the easiest and most powerful framework for building search-enabled agents.

+## Note from the author

+One of my other open-source packages used to be called saplings.
+It has since been renamed to [syntaxis](https://github.com/shobrook/syntaxis) and is now associated with the package of the same name on PyPi.